Crack cocaine: United States

 In the United States, cocaine is a Schedule II drug under the Controlled Substances Act, indicating that it has a high abuse potential but also carries a medicinal purpose.
 Under the Controlled Substances Act, crack and cocaine are considered the same drug.

 The Anti-Drug Abuse Act of 1986 increased penalties for crack cocaine possession and usage.
 It mandated a mandatory minimum sentence of five years without parole for possession of five grams of crack; to receive the same sentence with powder cocaine one had to have 500 grams.
 This sentencing disparity was reduced from 100-to-1 to 18-to-1 by the Fair Sentencing Act of 2010.

 Europe

 In the United Kingdom, crack is a Class A drug under the Misuse of Drugs Act 1971.
 In the Netherlands it is a List 1 drug of the Opium Law.

 Political scandals

-Rob Ford, the 64th mayor of Toronto, was filmed smoking crack while he was in office.
 Marion Barry, Mayor of Washington D.C., was filmed smoking crack in 1990 in a sting operation.
+Rob Ford, Mayor of Toronto, Ontario was filmed smoking crack in 2013 by gang members while holding office.

+Impact

+Many major American urban areas contain crack houses.
+In some cases, enraged citizens have burned crack houses to the ground, in hopes that by destroying the sites for drug operations they would also drive the illegal industries from their neighborhoods.

+Crack cocaine use is often initiated through close social relationships and may serve as a coping mechanism for trauma and negative emotions.
+It is perceived as more potent and harmful than powdered cocaine, with increased risks of violence, social isolation, and involvement in the sex trade.
+Based on a small sample of women, findings suggest the importance of addressing emotional regulation, trauma, and social support in prevention and treatment, though they are not broadly generalizable.